 Now, let's do a multi-wavelength observation.
 First load the Example4.asprox file.
 It contains a 3 telescopes (S0-S5-S16) configuration of baselines.
-Unlike for the other exercices the observing wavelength is not fixed to one band but ranges between 0.1μ m to 10_m um.
+Unlike for the other exercices the observing wavelength is not fixed to one band but ranges between 0.1μ m to 10μ m, the "Wide" (and fake) instrument mode of the UV Coverage panel.